Foaster-ai/The_Political_Gap_Between_AIs_and_Citizens/README.md

-# The_Political_Gap_Between_AIs_and_Citizens
-Dataset and prompts from "The Political Gap Between AIs &amp; Citizens" — a comparative analysis of how LLMs perceive political priorities vs. real election results across 8 countries.

-# LLM Political Alignment Dataset
+# The Political Gap Between AIs and Citizens

 This repository contains the full dataset, prompts, and standardized candidate propositions used in our research report **"The Political Gap Between AIs & Citizens"**.